 Retail Sales YoY in Cyprus averaged 0.81 percent from 2001 until 2021, reaching an all time high of 54.60 percent in April of 2021 and a record low of -32.96 percent in March of 2013.
 This page provides the latest reported value for - Cyprus Retail Sales YoY - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Cyprus Retail Sales YoY - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.

-Retail Sales YoY in Cyprus is expected to be 4.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Retail Sales YoY in Cyprus to stand at 4.00 in 12 months time.
-In the long-term, the Cyprus Retail Sales YoY is projected to trend around 3.80 percent in 2020, according to our econometric models.
+Retail Sales YoY in Cyprus is expected to be 3.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Cyprus Retail Sales YoY is projected to trend around 0.70 percent in 2022 and 1.50 percent in 2023, according to our econometric models.